Case Study: AI / AEO / GEO Readiness

 Challenge

-Traditional SEO optimization was insufficient for emerging discovery patterns.
+Traditional SEO optimization alone was insufficient for emerging AI-driven discovery patterns.
 Key challenges included:

 Strategy

-The approach treated AEO as a content governance and information architecture problem, not a publishing tactic.
+The approach treated AEO as a content governance and information architecture initiative focused on improving structural clarity, entity consistency, and discoverability across emerging AI-driven search experiences.

 Core Principles